juel-123/Online_Retail_Customer_Segmentation/README.md

 The RFM analysis will help the business to segement their customer base into different homogeneous groups so they can engage with each group with different market strategies.

+Conclusion
+First we did customer segmentation based on RFM analysis.

+Platinum customers = 1263 (less recency rate but high frequency and heavy spending) Gold customers = 1324 (good recency, frequency and monetary) Silver customers = 981 (high recency ,low frequency and low spending) Bronze customers = 770 (very high recency but very less frequency and spending amount).
+Later we implemented Machine learning algorithms to cluster , as we have seen we got optimal clusters = 2 for all the algorithms.

+The RFM analysis emphasizes the importance of personalization in the marketing efforts.
+By understanding each customer's RFM profile, we can deliver targeted content, product recommendations, and promotions that resonate with their preferences and purchasing history.
+Personalization enhances customer experience and increases the likelihood of conversion.

+The RFM analysis conducted on our online retail business dataset has revealed valuable insights into our customer base and their purchasing behavior.
+These insights can guide our marketing strategies and customer engagement efforts, ultimately leading to improved customer satisfaction and business growth.

 There are null values in CustomerID and Description.